HOME is an IP management technology from Lawo.

 Device Settings

-The settings for an individual device can be viewed and edited from the "Device Details" tabs.
+The settings for an individual device can be viewed and edited from the 'Device Details' as follows.

-The page always opens with the General tab selected.
+1. Click on the device label (from the main 'Devices' list).
+The 'Device Details' page always opens with the General tab selected.

 4. To edit another device, repeat the steps above.